yanntm/PetriVizu/public/syntax.md

 property "ComplexProperty" [ltl] : F("A" + B == 0 U C <= "F" + 5);
 ```

-## Atoms, Boolean Predicates
+## Atoms and Boolean Predicates

 Atoms are the simplest elements; they do not define a property per se but can be referred to in other properties using `@nameofatom`.
 An atom is defined by providing a Boolean predicate.

 ### Examples of Atoms
 ```